ToshihiroIguchi/qatsp/README.md

     set.seed(108)
     result <- qatsp(x = Djibouti[,1], y= Djibouti[,2])

-By default, trace = TRUE, and the transition of the shortest distance during calculation is displayed on the graph.
+By default, `trace = TRUE`, and the transition of the shortest distance during calculation is displayed on the graph.
-Optionally, by setting route = TRUE, the shortest route is displayed every time the shortest route is updated during calculation.
+Optionally, by setting `route = TRUE`, the shortest route is displayed every time the shortest route is updated during calculation.

-The shortest path obtained by the route function is displayed.
+The shortest path obtained by the `route` function is displayed.

     route(result)

-The transition of the shortest distance is displayed by the plot function.
+The transition of the shortest distance is displayed by the `plot` function.

     plot(result)